 - Apply online.

-- Be a registered charity or non-profit.
+- Be a registered charity or non-profit, in the country of origin.
 U.S. applications must include a W9 form.

 The following are ineligible for Community Investment funding: